daniill5738/sep10-freedom-project/blog/entry05.md

 # Summary

-Overall, learning Bulma was a little confusing at first, but it got easier over time.
-I learned how to use columns, customize buttons, and understand how Bulma works compared to Bootstrap.
-This will help me a lot when I start building my final project website.
+Overall, learning Bulma was a little confusing at first, but over time it got easier for me to understand.
+I learned how Bulma functions and use columns, buttons, and understand how Bulma functions compared to Bootstrap.
+Moreover, this will help me a lot when I start building my freedom project website.

 # Sources